ZenulAbidin/encdec/README.md

 ## Invocation

 To encrypt text, simply run `./encrypt`.
 It will prompt you for text data and a password.
 Only ASCII data is supported, the use of 8-bit characters or Unicode is not guarrenteed to encode the message correctly.
+As a workaround, you can encode your text in Base64 before encrypting, using another tool.

 Multiline data currently is not supported - if absolutely necessary, escape newlines using HTML encoding notation or base64.